Optimal Auction Design with Contingent Payments and Costly Verification: Solving for an optimal mechanism

 Hereafter, we call $\psi_i (\th_i)$ the \emph{virtual value} of type $\th_i$.
-This virtual value, unlike the coefficient $\Psi_i ( \theta)$, depends only on agent $i$'s type, not on the principal's auditing rule or the types of the other agents.
+Unlike $\Psi_i (\th)$, the virtual value $\psi_i(\th_i)$ depends only on agent $i$'s type (not on the principal's auditing rule or on the types of the other agents).\footnote{\cite{liu2016optimal} derives an expression for the virtual value in equity auctions.
+The exact formula is different from ours, but both expressions reflect the fact that contingent payments reduce information rents. \cite{ball2019probabilistic} also derive an expression for the virtual value in their model of probabilistic verification.
+Before the allocation, the principal can generate a binary, noisy signal of whether the agent is misreporting, and the principal can exclude the agent if a misreport is detected.}